 Why Data without Context Lacks Integrity

-Precisely believes that “the whole truth” is an important part of data integrity.
-Context is an essential element in the quest to discover meaning and uncover business value in your data.
+Context is essential in the quest to discover meaning and uncover business value in your data.

 What is data integrity?

-If decision makers and others throughout an enterprise are to fully trust the data, they need “the truth, the whole truth, and nothing but the truth.”
-They need a complete picture.
-That requires reliable, scalable data integration that eliminates siloed data and allows organizations to view it holistically.
-It requires the powerful element of location intelligence.
-And it requires data enrichment from third-party sources to create even deeper context and meaning.
-That gives decision makers visibility to the “whole truth” of their enterprise data.
+To achieve higher levels of trust in the data, companies need reliable, scalable data integration that eliminates siloed data and allows organizations to view it holistically.
+They require the powerful element of location intelligence, and data enrichment from third-party sources to create even deeper context and meaning.
+That gives decision-makers visibility to the “whole truth” of their enterprise data.

 Location matters (more than ever)